Skip to content

 Minesweeper

-Implement a program to mark the number of mines directy adjacent (horizontally, vertically and diagonally) to squares on a Minesweeper field.
+Implement a program to mark the number of mines directy adjacent (horizontally, vertically and diagonally) to squares on a rectangular Minesweeper field.

 Fields with . denote an empty field and * denote mines: